Detroit school district is spending millions to increase security after safety concerns

 Now, all visitors, including parents, must show a photo ID, be photographed at the front desk, and wear a visitor badge with their name and image.

-If parents or guardians forget their IDs they will be required to fill out additional paperwork.
+Parents or guardians who forget their IDs are required to fill out additional paperwork.

 “We realize this is a new process and may be frustrating for some visitors but please keep in mind that this is another safety strategy we are implementing to keep everyone safe and accountable,” Vitti said in the district’s notification.